romeoagyemang/Fiverr_clone/README.md

-#this is a fiverr clone website only frontend
+This is a fiverr clone website only frontend